panicmechanic/ZMD/Readme.md

 #Done:
+- Added paralyze effect and gave it to fireflys.
 - Added critical hits for player, currently hidden from monsters.
 - Made damage in attack vary blow by blow by including "acc_roll-ev_roll + power-defense" also added a stain floor with blood, but needs to be rarer/removed entirely.